 Doctrine of True Self

 Zen has always had a Doctrine of the True Self.
 The True Self is the Unity of the Absolute Self and the Relative Selves.
 Zen implicitly includes a recognition of the relative self.
-What Zen can really use is a more explicit Doctrine of the relative self (or more accurately, the relative selves).
+What Zen can really use is a more explicit doctrine of the relative self (or more accurately, the relative selves).

-Integral Zen sets out to better define this relative part of our journey than tradition Zen has managed to do.
+Integral Zen sets out to better define this relative part of our journey than traditional Zen has managed to do.
 Or, as Junpo Roshi has said: “Traditional Zen is the perfect vehicle for Waking Up (spiritual insight) and Growing Up (emotional maturity) — if you live in 18th Century Japan.”

 What is Integral Zen?